 - Try adding parsley, rosemary, or other herbs.

-Pre-Bake Option - Prepare the dish but do not bake it.
+Pre-Bake Option – Prepare the dish but do not bake it.
 Cover it and store it in the refrigerator for 2 days or the freezer for 2 months.
-Then, move it to the refrigerator the night before you plan to bake it (if frozen.)
-Place the dish on the counter while the oven is heating up to 375°F. Bake it in the oven for about 40 minutes or until the sauce is bubbling and the cheese has melted.
+Then, move it to the refrigerator the night before you plan to bake it (if frozen).
+Place the dish on the counter while the oven is heating up to 375°F. Bake it in the oven for about 40 minutes or until the sauce is bubbling.

-Partial Prep Option - Wait to boil the pasta and bake the shells until you're ready to eat the stuffed shells.
-Prepare the filling ahead of time and store it in the refrigerator for 3 days.
+Partial-Prep Option – Wait to boil the pasta and bake the shells until you’re ready to eat the stuffed shells.
+Just prepare the filling ahead of time and store it in the refrigerator for 3 days.

 Store leftover stuffed shells in an air-tight container in the refrigerator for 4 days or in the freezer for 2 months.
 Thaw them overnight in the refrigerator before reheating them in the microwave at 30-second intervals.